cilium/cilium/Documentation/network/concepts/ipam/eni.rst

   *This field is automatically populated when using ``--auto-create-cilium-node-resource``*

+``spec.eni.node-subnet-id``
+  The subnet ID of the first ENI of a node.
+Used as a fallback for subnet selection in the case where no subnet IDs or tags are configured.

+  *This field is automatically populated when using ``--auto-create-cilium-node-resource``*

 ``spec.ipam.min-allocate``
   The minimum number of IPs that must be allocated when the node is first bootstrapped.
 It defines the minimum base socket of addresses that must be